 In this particular article I will focus on how to choose the best retirement community for yourself.

+Because of these reasons, you’ll never go wrong with your decision to live in a retirement community.
 With approximately 245,000 independent senior living communities and 28,900 assisted living residences in the US, it’s no surprise you want to start planning now.
 Read on for some helpful insights and resources to guide you on your search.

 Location is a significant factor in the search for a retirement community.
 If you’re making the final decision, the responsibility rests with you to decide whether you’d prefer living in proximity to family or others.
 It’s rational to want to move to a familiar location.
 But retirement home experts usually recommend considering other things as well.